 Total Maximum Daily Loads (TMDLs)

-Total Maximum Daily Load is a tool to help protect and improve water quality.
+Total Maximum Daily Load (TMDL) is a tool to help protect and improve water quality.
 Since the Clean Water Act was passed in 1972, each state is required to set standards for water quality and periodically analyze the water to see if the particular stream, river, reservoir or inlet meets the standard.
 If it falls short of the standard, it is said to be impaired.

-In order to better evaluate, monitor, and manage waterways, the State has segmented these waterways into drainage areas.
+In order to better evaluate, monitor, and manage waterways, the state has segmented these waterways into drainage areas.
 Baltimore County has 2,145 miles of stream and 219 miles of tidal shoreline in 14 watersheds.
 Each of the 14 watersheds that are in or are connected to Baltimore County is impacted by pollutants and requires TMDLs.

 Let's use the Back River as an example.
-In Back River, the level of Total Phosphorus, or TP, exceeds the standards.
+In the Back River, the level of Total Phosphorus (TP) exceeds the standards.
 Phosphorus is a nutrient and may enter the waterway from sewage treatment plants, industry, fertilizers and other sources.
 In order for Back River to be considered healthy the TP load from all sources must be reduced to 99,991 pounds per year.
 The Back River Waste Water Treatment plant has already made recent investments to reduce phosphorus and is considered to have lowered its contribution as low as current technology allows.
 Therefore, the TMDL for Back River focuses on reducing TP entering the waterway from urban runoff by 15 percent.